Reviewing Uses of Regulatory Compliance Monitoring: Results

-As to the \emph{compliance} checking studies, three of nine (i.e., one-third) explicitly mention a need for expert knowledge.
-For example,~\cite{weidlichEventBasedMonitoring2011} mentions the need for a domain expert to determine appropriate timeout settings in the application of their approach.\footnote{As above, we exclusively identified explicitly mentioned needs for expert knowledge.} This lower share of studies with explicitly required expert knowledge might also tie back to the primary purpose of improving compliance checking techniques, which, compared to improving actual process compliance, would require less expert aid in operationalizing rules for compliance monitoring.
+As to the \emph{compliance} checking studies, six of 17 (i.e., slightly more than a third) explicitly mention a need for expert knowledge.
+For example,~\cite{weidlichEventBasedMonitoring2011} mentions the need for a domain expert to determine appropriate timeout settings in the application of their approach.\footnote{As above, we exclusively identified explicitly mentioned needs for expert knowledge.} This lower share of studies with explicitly required expert knowledge might also tie back to the primary purpose of improving compliance checking techniques, which, compared to improving actual process compliance, would require less expert aid in operationalizing rules for regulatory compliance monitoring.